Cindy Byrd: 2022 campaign

 In the 2022 Oklahoma elections, Byrd ran for reelection against a Republican primary challenge by Steven McQuillen.
 Political action committees spent thousands of dollars in Pro-McQuillen or Anti-Byrd ads.
 Some of the ads attacking Byrd were linked to the Epic Charter Schools co-founders David Chaney and Ben Harris.
 Byrd defeated McQuillen in the primary election on June 28 and since no other party's candidate filed for the race she was reelected by the Republican primary.

+2026 Lieutenant Governor campaign

+In January 2025, Byrd filed to run for Lieutenant Governor of Oklahoma to succeed the term limited incumbent Matt Pinnell.